onkelbeh/HomeAssistantRepository/README.md

 Many of the modules/components/libraries do **not** have compatibility for Python 3.7 advertised, and many of the components have **not** been tested here, but all compile without errors on their own.
 Please report an issue [here](https://github.com/onkelbeh/HomeAssistantRepository/issues) or my [private git server](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues) if you encounter any problems.

+By user request, I have populated an ~arm64 KEYWORD on all ebuilds, which is (currently) completely untested.
+I am preparing a cross compile environment to build a public binary repo for Home Assistant on [Sakakis-'s Image](https://github.com/sakaki-/gentoo-on-rpi-64bit).

 I am running my productive box with Python 3.7, no Python 3.6 anymore.
 Anyway, it also has to have 2.7.
 Even ESPHome runs on the same box with some small patches (included in my Ebuild).
 Installation- and upgrade instructions?
 Just scroll down a bit, you will also find a list of the packages which still depend on Python 2.7 there.

 ## Source